multitudes/oldmultitudes.github.io/_posts/2019-04-09-Elements of Functional programming in Swift.markdown

 -->

+This is a blog post inspired by the excellent Swift course by Paul Hudson [Hacking with Swift]().

 What is functional programming?

-This is a blog post inspired by the excellent Swift course by Paul Hudson [Hacking with Swift]().
+Functional programming (often abbreviated FP) is the process of building software by composing pure functions, avoiding shared state, mutable data, and side-effects.

 In Object Oriented Programming, a class blends state, functionality, inheritance, and more.
 We will see that functional programming can dramatically simplify your code.